cormas/cormas/CONTRIBUTING.md

 All changes you'll do will be versionned in your own fork of the [CORMAS repository](https://github.com/cormas/cormas).
 Then, from your fork you'll be able to issue pull requests to CORMAS, where they will be reviewed, and luckily, integrated.

-Go to Cormas github's repository and click on the fork button on the top right.
+Go to CORMAS github's repository and click on the fork button on the top right.
 Yes, this means that you'll need a github account to contribute to CORMAS.

 ## Load your fork version of CORMAS in your image